 Ayutthaya - The Ancient Capital of Thailand

 We began at Wat Mahathat, Ayutthaya's center of Buddhism and one of the city's most important temples.
 As we walked among the majestic ruins, passing towering structures and tranquil stone Buddhas, we came across a particular Buddha statue that was especially unique.
 With only its head remaining, the rest of the statue's body was nowhere to be found, perhaps having been destroyed during the siege that caused the city's fall in the 18th century.
 Despite the damage, the statue's head had safely fallen into the hands of nature, where the roots of a banyan tree have protected it ever since.
-The tree's branches suddenly shed darkness on this vibrant afternoon, its thick roots firmly embracing the Buddha's serene expression to surround the area with a truly mysterious and eerie aura.
+The shadows of the tree was a sudden source of darkness on this vibrant afternoon, its thick roots firmly embracing the Buddha's serene expression to surround the area with a truly mysterious and eerie aura.

 After leaving the shadows by the Buddha Head, we ventured back into the sunlight and made our way to Wat Phra Si Sanphet.
 There, two tall twin stupas of a cream color stood proudly before admiring tourists as a part of what was the most important temple on the grounds of Ayutthaya's royal palace.
 At this awe-inspiring site, many stray dogs seemed to have VIP passes in paw as they happily clambered over and onto places where humans are forbidden to go.
 Meanwhile, squirrels chased each other atop lush green trees and nibbled on coconuts that visitors had left behind.